skvadrik/re2c/src/manual/warnings/condition_order/simple_example.rst

     aaaa,bbb!

 Everything works fine: we get ``aaaa,bbb!`` in both cases.
-However, if we use ``-s`` re2c option, lexer becomes sensitive to condition order:
+However, if we use the ``-s`` re2c option, the lexer becomes sensitive to condition order:

 .. code-block:: none